AI-Powered Florida Personal Injury Settlement Calculator

 What is the statute of limitations for personal injury in Florida?

-Florida has a 4-year statute of limitations for personal injury cases under Florida Statutes Section 95.11.
-This is longer than most states.
+Florida has a 2-year statute of limitations for negligence-based personal injury cases under Florida Statutes Section 95.11(5)(a), cut from 4 years by tort-reform law HB 837 for accidents on or after March 24, 2023 (earlier accidents keep the former 4-year period).
 However, medical malpractice cases have a 2-year limit, and wrongful death cases have a 2-year limit.

 How does Florida's no-fault PIP system work?

 Florida is a no-fault state requiring $10,000 minimum PIP (Personal Injury Protection) coverage.
 Your own insurance pays medical bills regardless of fault, up to policy limits.
-You can only sue the at-fault driver if you meet the 'serious injury threshold' (permanent injury, significant scarring, or death).
+You can only recover pain and suffering from the at-fault driver if you meet the 'serious injury threshold' under Fla.
+Stat.
+627.737: significant and permanent loss of an important bodily function, permanent injury, significant and permanent scarring or disfigurement, or death.

 What is the average settlement for a car accident in Florida?